 Examples.
 The district school board can use a generalized linear mixed model to determine whether an experimental teaching method is effective at improving math scores.
 Students from the same classroom should be correlated since they are taught by the same teacher, and classrooms within the same school may also be correlated, so we can include random effects at school and class levels to account for different sources of variability.
+See the topic for more information.

 Medical researchers can use a generalized linear mixed model to determine whether a new anticonvulsant drug can reduce a patient's rate of epileptic seizures.
 Repeated measurements from the same patient are typically positively correlated so a mixed model with some random effects should be appropriate.
 The target field, the number of seizures, takes positive integer values, so a generalized linear mixed model with a Poisson distribution and log link may be appropriate.
+See the topic for more information.

 Executives at a cable provider of television, phone, and internet services can use a generalized linear mixed model to know more about potential customers.
 Since possible answers have nominal measurement levels, the company analyst uses a generalized logit mixed model with a random intercept to capture correlation between answers to the service usage questions across service types (tv, phone, internet) within a given survey responder's answers.
+See the topic for more information.